-The Journal of Software Engineering for Autonomous Systems is an international, peer-reviewed, open access journal dedicated to distributing research and industrial results in the field of autonomous systems and software engineering, as well as overview papers in this area.
+Materials Highlights is an international, peer-reviewed, open access journal that publishes original research reports, review papers, commentaries and communications in the broadly defined fields of materials science and engineering.
 Before submitting an article to this journal, please review the Instructions for Authors below.

-Before submitting your manuscript to the Journal of Software Engineering for Autonomous Systems for review, please ensure that all the items listed below have been checked and uploaded with your submission.
+Before submitting your manuscript to Materials Highlights for review, please ensure that all the items listed below have been checked and uploaded with your submission.
 In case you require more information about any of the items in this list, please refer to the relevant section in these Instructions for Authors or contact the Publisher directly at email@example.com.

-Manuscripts are submitted to the Journal of Software Engineering for Autonomous Systems using the Editorial Manager online submission and peer review system (*).
+Manuscripts are submitted to Materials Highlights using the Editorial Manager online submission and peer review system (*).
 Please click on the Submit your Article button in the left-hand menu on the journal homepage for a link to access this system.
 Instructions will be provided on screen for uploading all the relevant information and files associated with your submission.
 All manuscripts must be in the English language and Authors are advised to ensure clarity, brevity and accuracy of the information provided.

 Note that the submission of a manuscript means that the research described has not been published previously in other journals, that it is not under consideration for publication elsewhere, that its publication is approved by all Authors – either tacitly or explicitly – and by the responsible authorities where the work was carried out, and that upon acceptance the article will not be published elsewhere in the same form, either in English or in any other language, including in any electronic medium, without the written permission of the journal owner.
-The editorial team of the Journal of Software Engineering for Autonomous Systems verifies the originality of submitted manuscripts using similarity detection software.
+The editorial team of Materials Highlights verifies the originality of submitted manuscripts using similarity detection software.

 Submission to the journal proceeds in an online environment only where Authors will be stepwise guided through the process of entering article details and uploading submission files.
 The online submission system automatically converts all source files into a single PDF file which is used in the peer review process.
 Please note that even though source files are converted to PDF at submission, the original editable files (e.g. in Word or LaTeX) are still needed for further processing and typesetting after acceptance.
 All correspondence, including notification of the Editor’s decision and requests for revision, is sent via email.